Pulsing | Continuous Rocking and Rhythmic Movements

 In its modern form it was developed by Curtis Turchin in the 1970s.
 Curtis is an American bodywork practitioner, trained in Postural Integration and the Trager Approach.

-On a therapeutic level the work can serve as a vehicle for deep emotional and trauma release, in fact a kind of body psychotherapy, or alternatively it can be a means to prepare the body for deep tissue massage work.
+On a therapeutic level the work can serve as a vehicle for profound emotional and trauma release, in fact being a kind of Body Psychotherapy, or alternatively it can be a means to prepare the body for Deep Tissue Massage therapy.

 eBooks by TraditionalBodywork.com